poojanagrawal/mesalabs-day1/lab1/README.md

 <details>
 <summary>Show answer</summary>

 Strictly speaking, you can place them anywhere in the `&controls` namelist.
-However, you'll probably notice that `&controls` is organised into subsections like
-"starting specifications", "when to stop", "wind" and so on.
-Generally speaking, sticking to this or a similar structure is a good idea
-to keep your inlist clearly organised.
+However, you'll probably notice that `&controls` is organised into subsections like "starting specifications", "when to stop", "wind" and so on.
+Sticking to this or a similar structure is a good idea to keep your inlist clearly organised.
-As such, we recommend copy-pasting the six lines above under "mixing".
+As such, we recommend copy-pasting the six lines above under "! mixing".

 </details>